Quansight/Quansight-website/apps/consulting/posts/openai-pseudocode.md

    instructions
 4. Any feedback is resubmitted to the ChatGPT session to continue refining the code
-5. If the users provide feedback, then the feedback is sent back to ChatGPT and we repeat the process
+5. If the user provides feedback, then the feedback is sent back to ChatGPT and we repeat the process
 6. We run the resulting code, and if the tests fail, we resubmit the errors to the ChatGPT session